hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 # (2) Data Exploration.
 (a) What outliers present issues for your analysis?
 How have you chosen to handle them?
 Why?

-- [X] Outliers are luxury apartments with very high rent price and cheaply rented apartments.
+- [X] Outliers are luxury apartments with very high rent price and cheaply rented apartments.Since we are not allowed to delete the data we didn`t remove the outliers.

 (b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to handle them?
 Why?